cdk-patterns/serverless/polly/python/README.md

 https://{api-url}/?voice=Lupe&translateTo=es
 ```

-If your text you are translating is in a language other than english you can use the translateFrom parameter
+If the text you are translating is in a language other than english you can use the translateFrom parameter

 To understand what languages are possible please refer to the [documentation](https://docs.aws.amazon.com/translate/latest/dg/what-is.html)